 It’s a fascinating collection of decayed buildings and…sorry…what did you say?
 Skyfall?
 Yes, indeed!
 This island was featured in the latest James Bond movie Skyfall as the home of James opponent, the evil Raoul Silva.

-2. Afar depression Africa
+Afar Triangle or depression in Africa

 I have to warn you: the Horn of Africa will be cleaved from the continent where a new sea will be shaped that connects the Red Sea to the Indian Ocean.
 The Horn of Africa will become a new island….don’t worry, this will happen not earlier than after at least several million years..